solarsailer/matthieuoger.com/content/posts/2020-12-14-do-this-once.md

 title: "I Only Have To Do This Once"
 excerptQuote:
   name: "Michael Lopp"
   quote: "These humans don’t have a lazy bone in their bodies.
-What they appreciate is efficiency. _I want to design this system so I only have to do this once._"
+What they appreciate is efficiency.
+I want to design this system so I only have to do this once."
 ---

 [Michael Lopp](https://www.oreilly.com/library/view/the-art-of/9781492045687/):